emperk/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    ANSWER: `useRouteMatch` is used for matching the current URL the same way that a `<Route>` would and it's useful for getting access to the match object without actually using `<Route>`.
 1. How would you explain form validation to someone who has never programmed before?
+    ANSWER: Let's say when you're creating an account for Netflix and you're typing in a username.
+An error message pops up and tells you that your username is too short and it needs to be at least 6-8 characters long.
+That's what form validation is.
+Technically, when you're creating an account you're filling out a form and form validation (as the name implies) checks the validity of your input before accepting it.
 1. In 1-2 sentences, define end to end testing.
+    ANSWER: End to end testing is testing & basically looking at the entire user experience.
+It focuses on the user interface and mimicks how a user might interact with an app and stimulates real events.

 ## Instructions